 With the financial and entrepreneurial support of many local residents, the Arnold Engineering Company of Chicago began construction work on the BP&J shortly after the incorporation papers were accepted in Springfield.
 The roadbed construction was completed and the BP&J commenced its regular passenger and freight service on March 15, 1905.
 Notably, despite its optimistic name, the electric railway never exceeded about 20 miles in length, and connected to neither Bloomington nor Joliet.

 The railway was a single track line with only a few turnouts and sidings.
 For most of its 20-mile length, the rails paralleled the Chicago & Alton Railroad's tracks.
 Because the terrain is so flat in the Pontiac area, there was a maximum grade of only 1%.
 New culverts and bridges were required, some of which are still in use today.
 There were two sets of power lines - one for use by northbound cars and one for southbound.
 The BP&J's maintenance and storage building, known locally as the "Car Barn," was located in the northeast corner of Pontiac near the intersection of the three steam-powered railroads that passed through the city.

 Passenger cars on the BP&J made eight trips per day, running from Pontiac to Dwight and back.
 Rural passengers could "flag down" the electric car at any point along the line, while residents of Pontiac, Cayuga, Odell, and Dwight had scheduled stops.
-The company had four motorcars, a freight motor car (flatbed), two passenger cars without motors (trailers), and one second-hand steam engine.
+The company had four motorcars, a freight motor car (flatbed), two passenger cars without motors (trailers), and one second-hand steam locomotive.
 In later years, they would add additional rolling stock, including a street car that operated in Pontiac.
 For those who rode the electric train line regularly, the BP&J acquired a special nickname based on the notoriously rough ride it offered.
 The "Bump, Push, & Jerk" was the more common way for locals to refer to the system.